HansT01/timeprofiles/README.md

 # WIP Shorthand Function

-Instead of typing on the class and method name for each decorator, the **use_profiler** decorator can be called instead for both classes and functions.
-This may not function properly in all scenarios.
+Instead of writing the class and method name for each decorator, the **use_profiler** decorator can be used as a shorthand decorator for both classes and functions.
+This has not been properly tested and may not function as expected.

 ```python
 from simpleprofiler import use_profiler